An-GG/rome-notes/notes.md

 # 9/23

 - hodge says "The presumption thus is not only that on this aqueduct the construction was divided up into separate contracts (which, on so large a project, would in any case be no more than a reasonable assumption),"

+# 926

+-  surveying devices:
+    - They could actually kind of measure angle
+    - they can get acurate (relative) positioning useing geometry, without any absolute lenght measurement
+    - you can go to some other point where you can see target point and vantage point as well
+        - both angles allow for high relative accuracy without absolute accuracy